 absolutely sure your inverse pulldown is perfect, then you

-might use -I0
+might use -I0 to save time.

-This number controls the bitrate of the output video.
+-b6000This number controls the bitrate of the output video.
 In this example a bitrate of 6000 kbps is used.
 Higher numbers give higher quality but increase the size of the output file.

-This flag sets the output format of the video.
+-f8This flag sets the output format of the video.
 DVD uses the -f8

-(but the use of the
+flag; SVCD uses -f4, and VCD uses -f1 (but the use of the

 latter two is not covered in this guide).

-This setting controls the aspect ratio of the output.
+-a2This setting controls the aspect ratio of the output.
 Standard TV

-.
-Change this to -a3
+programs use -a2.
+Change this to -a3 if your input

 material is (anamorphic) widescreen.